imagineLife/big-site/content/mongo/rando-questions.md

 When [shard key cardinality](https://docs.mongodb.com/manual/core/sharding-shard-key/#shard-key-cardinality) is not granular enough

-- large chunks will not be splittable down the road
+- large chunks will not be able to be split with a growing data set, causing `Jumbo Chunks`
 - document size is not affected
 - query-to-number-of-shard ratio is not affected